geomensione/geomensione.github.io/superformula/README.md

 todo:

+use image buttons
-use image buttons, f2d tangent for f2d shapes
+f2d tangent for f2d shapes
+use private variables using this remove global oldCoordX e oldCoordY -> private